Sanusiyya: Idris of Libya

 After the end of the war in 1945, the Western powers pushed for Idris, still leader of the Sanusi order, to be the leader of a new unified Libya.
 When the country achieved independence under the aegis of the United Nations in 1951, Idris became its king, and Fatimah his Queen consort.

 Although it was instrumental in his accession to power, according to the Islamic scholar Mohammed Ayoob, Idris used Islam "as a shield to counter pressures generated by the more progressive circles in North Africa, especially from Egypt."

 Resistance towards Idris' rule began to build in 1965 due to a combination of factors: the discovery of oil in the region, government corruption and ineptness, and Arab nationalism.
-On September 1, 1969, a military coup led by Muammar Gaddafi marked the end of Idris’ reign.
+On September 1, 1969, a military coup led by Muammar Gaddafi marked the end of Idris' reign.
 The king was toppled while he was receiving medical treatment in Turkey.
 From there he fled to Greece and then Egypt, where he died in exile in 1983.
 Meanwhile, a republic was proclaimed, and Idris was sentenced to death in absentia in November 1971 by the Libyan People's Court.

 In August 1969, Idris issued a letter of abdication designating his nephew Hassan as-Senussi as his successor.
-The letter was to be effective on September 2, but the coup preceded Idris’ formal abdication.
-King Idris’ nephew and Crown Prince Hasan as-Senussi, who had been designated Regent when Idris left Libya to seek medical treatment in 1969, became the successor to the leadership of the Sanusi order.
+The letter was to be effective on September 2, but the coup preceded Idris' formal abdication.
+King Idris' nephew and Crown Prince Hasan as-Senussi, who had been designated Regent when Idris left Libya to seek medical treatment in 1969, became the successor to the leadership of the Sanusi order.

 Many Libyans continue to regard Idris with great affection, referring to him as the "Sufi King".
 In May 2013, Idris and Omar Mukhtar were commemorated for their role as Sanusi leaders and key players in Libya's independence in a celebration of the 50th anniversary of the foundation of the African Union in Addis Ababa.

 Developments since 1969

-Gaddafi banned the Sanusi order, forced the Senussi circles underground, and systematically persecuted prominent Sanusi figures, in an effort to remove Sufi symbols and to silence voices of the Sanusi tradition from Libya's public life.
+Gaddafi banned the Sanusi order, forced the Sanusi circles underground, and systematically persecuted prominent Sanusi figures, in an effort to remove Sufi symbols and to silence voices of the Sanusi tradition from Libya's public life.
 The remaining Sanusi tribes were severely restricted in their actions by the revolutionary government, which also appointed a supervisor for their properties.

 Ironically, Omar Mukhtar became one of Gaddafi's most inspiring figures, whose speeches he frequently quoted, and whose image he often exhibited in official occasions.

 In 1984, Libya's distinguished Senussi University was closed by Gaddafi's order, although international scholars continued to visit the country until the beginning of the civil war to study the Sanusi history and legacy.
 In fact, evidence of the Sanusi presence and activism was recorded throughout the 1980s.
 Vocal anti-Gaddafi resistance emerged among the former Sanusi tribes in Cyrenaica in the 1990s, which Gaddafi suppressed with his troops.

 In 1992, Crown Prince Hassan as-Senussi died.
-The leadership of the Sanusi order passed to his second son, Mohammed el Senussi, whom Hassan had appointed as his successor to the throne of Libya.
+The leadership of the Sanusi order passed to his second son, Mohammed El Senussi, whom Hassan had appointed as his successor to the throne of Libya.